RSS 피드 구독하기

 For decision makers, this model brings tangible benefits:

-Confidential computing is more than just a security enhancement.
+Confidential computing and CoCo is more than just a security enhancement.
 It enables a fundamental shift in Kubernetes administration.
-You can reduce risk, enforce governance, and build a more secure cloud-native environment for your organization by separating cluster and workload administration.
+You can reduce risk, enforce governance, and build a more secure cloud-native environment for your organization by separating infrastructure, cluster and workload administration.

 For the enterprise, this governance model provides a robust way to embrace Kubernetes while maintaining complete control over sensitive data.